 - downlink data rate.

-The SMF shall send an HTTP POST request to the PCF with an SmPolicyUpdateContextData data structure, including the "QOS_MONITORING" within "repPolicyCtrlReqTriggers" attribute and the "qosMonReports" attribute, and/or if the feature "EnQoSMon" is supported, the "qosMonCongReps" and/or the "qosMonDatRateReps" attribute.
+The SMF shall send an HTTP POST request to the PCF with an SmPolicyUpdateContextData data structure, including the "QOS_MONITORING" within "repPolicyCtrlReqTriggers" attribute and the "qosMonReports" attribute, and/or if the feature "EnQoSMon" is supported, the "qosMonCongReps" and/or the "qosMonDatRateReps" attribute, and/or if the feature "EnQoSMon_v2" is supported, the "qosMonAvlBitrateReps" attribute.
 In each QosMonitoringReport data structure, the PCF shall include:

 - affected PCC rule identifiers within the "refPccRuleIds" attribute; and